15 Outrageous facts about Aussie animals you can see in the wild near Melbourne

 About 150 dolphins which live around Port Phillip Bay were always assumed to be bottlenose dolphins.
 But in 2011, DNA studies and an analysis of skulls in museums showed these dolphins are in fact a completely new species.
 The common name of Burrunan dolphins derives from the local Aboriginal word meaning a “large sea fish of the porpoise kind”.

-Our Sunset Ocean SUP Adventure (coming soon!) and Ultimate Mornington Peninsula Adventure are made even more special when dolphins come to visit while we are Stand Up Paddleboarding.
+Our Peninsula Paddle, Pinot & Pools (Mornington Peninsula) are made even more special when dolphins come to visit while we are Stand Up Paddleboarding.

 5. Swamp Wallabies Can Get Pregnant While Being Pregnant